Has this happened to you?

 That’s because they process things deeply.
 For HSPs, this looks like processing all kinds of stimulation deeply — including emotional and environmental stimuli — according to Dr. Elaine Aron, author of The Highly Sensitive Person.
 For introverts, it has more to do with them having a very active mind.

 This causes both introverts and HSPs to think deeply about things and to look at issues from many different angles.
-And this can lead to stress and anxiety when getting ready for a trip.
+And this can lead to stress and anxiety when getting ready for travel.

 When planning a trip, there are so many things to consider — where to stay, what to do, what to pack, etc. Not only do introverts and HSPs think about the fun they’ll have on their vacation but also about all the things that could go wrong.
 What if it rains?
 Will I be safe?
 Will my shoes be comfortable?
 And on and on.